About The New 42nd Street

 Aware of the risks involved, The New 42nd Street bravely chose the least desirable property under its aegis—the double-balconied 499-seat Victory Theater—to restore and reinvent first.
 The staff and board conceived the revolutionary idea of inviting kids and families to 42nd Street, and—after eighteen months of design and construction—proudly reopened the doors to The New Victory Theater on December 11, 1995, dedicating the oldest operating theater in New York City to its youngest theatergoers.

-Seventeen years later, The New Victory is renowned for presenting provocative and magical works that push artistic boundaries and cross cultural divides.
+Today, The New Victory is renowned for presenting provocative and magical works that push artistic boundaries and cross cultural divides.
 The New 42nd Street—now a leader in the national and international arts communities—is devoted to operating and programming The New Victory, as well as The Duke on 42nd Street and the New 42nd Street Studios, and strives to find new ways to reach deepen, expand and develop our programs and services, and diversify our constituencies.

 Gone is the blighted, hostile 42nd Street landscape of 1990.
 Today, The New 42nd Street is a thriving and spirited cultural institution, and this famous block at the Crossroads to the World is once more a vibrant destination for New Yorkers and visitors alike.